Spend your fall, winter, or spring in Tucson, Arizona: Is Tucson a good snowbird location?

 The city of Tucson is situated in Pima County, Arizona.
 Tucson is one of the more popular snowbird destinations and attracts visitors looking to escape the chilly weather of the northern states and Canada.
 Tucson was originally founded as a military fort by the Spanish and became part of the United States in 1853.
 Now the Tucson metropolitan area has a population of almost 1 million.
 Tucson was the first American city to be designated a "City of Gastronomy" in 2017.
 The city offers sunny and nice winter weather perfect for various outdoor activities.

-Why should people stay in Tucson during the winter?
+Why should people stay in Tucson during the fall, winter, or spring?

 Due to its nice winter temperatures and sunny weather, Tucson offers winter visitors the perfect place to live outside in the winter.
 You can find many exciting places to visit and there are a lot of activities you could join.
-If you like walking you will find more than 50 meter (164 feet) of beautiful walks in the Santa Catalina Mountains.
+If you like walking you will find more than 50 Miles (80 km) of beautiful walks in the Santa Catalina Mountains.

 Tucson has a dry desert-like climate, with really hot summers.
 The winter weather is mild and sunny, and a great time to be outside.
-The average daily winter temperature in Tucson is around 70 meter (230 feet), slowly rising in the spring.
-Nights are a lot colder with an average of around 30 meter (98 feet), and even frost is possible.
+The average daily winter temperature in Tucson is around 70°F (21°C), slowly rising in the spring.
+Nights are a lot colder with an average of around 30°F (-1°C), and even frost is possible.
 It is recommended to have heating systems in your accommodation and something warmer cloth for the evenings.

 For more climate information visit Meteoblue